hol-workshop/hol-workshop.github.io/gglab/README.md

-# Migrate your PostgreSQL to Oracle Database Cloud Service using Goldengate
+# Migrate your PostgreSQL to Autonomous Database using Goldengate

 Welcome to migration to ATP using Oracle Goldengate lab material.